hyperledger/besu-docs/docs/Concepts/Transactions/Transaction-Pool.md

 !!! important
     When submitting [private transactions](../Privacy/Private-Transactions.md#nonce-validation), the
-    [privacy marker transaction](../Privacy/Private-Transaction-Processing.md) is submitted to the transaction pool not the private transaction itself.
+    [privacy marker transaction](../Privacy/Private-Transaction-Processing.md) is submitted to the transaction pool, not the private transaction itself.

 ## Dropping transactions when the transaction pool is full